GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a GMC Yukon are $1,044 a year with full coverage.
-Comprehensive insurance costs around $186 a year, collision insurance costs $226, and liability is $474.
-A liability-only policy costs around $522 a year, and high-risk insurance costs $2,238 or more.
-Teen drivers cost the most to insure at up to $4,152 a year.
+Comprehensive costs approximately $186 each year, collision costs $226, and liability is estimated at $474.
+Liability-only insurance costs approximately $522 a year, with high-risk driver insurance costing around $2,238.
+Teens cost the most to insure at $4,152 a year or more.

 Average premium for full coverage: $1,044

-Rates are based on $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all U.S. states and Yukon trim levels.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all U.S. states and Yukon models.

 Price Range Variability

-Using a 40-year-old driver as an example, GMC Yukon insurance rates range from as low as $522 for your basic liability-only policy to a high of $2,238 for a driver required to buy high-risk insurance.
+For an average driver, GMC Yukon insurance rates go from as low as $522 for your basic liability-only policy to a high rate of $2,238 for a driver who requires high-risk insurance.

 Urban vs. Rural Price Range